like to

 Bake

-for about 18 to 20 minutes or until golden brown and a toothpick inserted in the
+for about 18 to 20 minutes or until golden brown and a toothpick inserted into the

-middle comes out clean.
-Remove from oven and then turn your broiler
+middle of a scone comes out clean.
+Remove from oven and place on a wire rack.

 will not be responsible for any damages directly or indirectly resulting